A 50-year friendship celebrated

-Warrington and Hilden came together to celebrate their long-lasting partnership over the weekend.
+Warrington and Hilden came together to celebrate their long-lasting partnership.

-Members of Warrington and Hilden met to co-sign the declaration to celebrate the 50th anniversary of the Hilden Partnership this weekend.
+Members of Warrington and Hilden met to co-sign the declaration to celebrate the 50th anniversary of the Hilden Partnership.

 The trip marks the 50th anniversary of the signing of the Partnership Agreement of 22 May 1968.
 The twin towns reiterated their will to continue to cooperate with a particular focus on business interests, culture and music.